 What is Story House Ithaca?

-Story House Ithaca is a new organization that brings people together to share, study, create, and enjoy stories in all their forms.
-We are a project of the Center for Transformative Action.
+Story House Ithaca is a community arts organization with an emphasis on "community."
+Our mission is to bring people together to share, study, create, and enjoy stories in all their forms.
+We're a project of the nonprofit Center for Transformative Action.

 What do we do?